 Once the assessment has been made, the Case Manager, with the help of other Home Care staff, will determine if the person with dementia qualifies for a subsidized accommodation.
 If subsidized placement requirements are met, the accommodation category, as outlined in Section 126.96.36.199, is selected by the Case Manager and communicated with the caregiver.
-The Case Manager will interact with the caregiver and provide the information indicated in Clause 2.5 of the AHS Procedure Level 1: Designated Living Option: Access and Waitlist Management in Continuing Care.
+The Case Manager will interact with the caregiver for the person with dementia as indicated in the AHS Designated Living Option: Access and Waitlist Management in Continuing Care-Procedure.

 When visiting a facility, the caregiver should first inform the facility that the person with dementia has been assessed by Home Care and indicate the care category.
 Some facilities may be reluctant to give a tour before the Home Care assessment is made.
 The first impression of the physical layout of the facility naturally plays a role in the selection.
 However, other important issues include:

 - The resident to staff ratio.
 How many staff are on each shift where the resident will be located?

 - The relative number of HCA, LPN and RN staff on site.

 - Security measures for DSL4D and LTCD housing.